A long-standing and profound problem in

 fibers.
 Here we seek to apply this same technology to commission the

-Maryland OH Suppression IFU System (MOHSIS, pronounced “Moses”) for
+Maryland OH Suppression Infrared System (MOHSIS, pronounced “Moses”) for

-instrument for the 4.3-meter Discovery Channel Telescope (DCT).
-MOHSIS
+for the 4.3-meter Lowell Discovery Telescope (LDT).
+MOHSIS + RIMAS will

 become one of the premier instruments for deep near-infrared